apache/bookkeeper/site/docs/api/ledger-api.md

 title: The Ledger API
 ---

+The ledger API is a lower-level API for BookKeeper.

 ## The Java ledger API client

 To get started with the Java client for BookKeeper, install the `bookkeeper-server` library as a dependency in your Java application.